 - Close family with pending US immigration cases

-- Mentioning OPT or H-1B during F-1 interview
+- Mentioning OPT or H-1B during an F-1 interview

-Here's the thing though — every single one of these red flags can be addressed if you know about them beforehand.
+Every single one of these red flags can be addressed — if you know about them beforehand.
 That's the whole point of practicing.
+Our data from Permito mock sessions shows that users who identify their weak spots early improve their confidence score by an average of 35% across just 3-5 practice runs.

-Let's be clear: memorizing scripts won't help — officers spot rehearsed answers instantly.
-What works is understanding the game and practicing until you can answer without thinking.
+Five steps.
+Memorizing scripts won't help — officers spot rehearsed answers instantly.
+What works is understanding the game and practicing until you can answer naturally under pressure.

 Complete Your DS-160 Carefully